tetherscript/WinUITranslator/README.md

 - Your translations are complete, and `.resw` files are updated.
 - Start the target app, and you should see the translations.

-Here's what scanning the sample app Sample-Packaged looks like.
+Here's what translating the sample app Sample-Packaged looks like.

 <img alt="image" src="https://github.com/user-attachments/assets/fecfbfa6-1b4b-4580-a77b-e6f4f9eead3c" />